Gostron/dance-display-sql/README.md

 # Dance Display SQL

-> Server for handling dance competitions.
-It is the evolution of the no-sql v1
+> Server (REST API) for handling dance competitions.
+It is the evolution of the no-sql offline v1

-_Generates with [Yeoman][yeoman] and the generator <https://github.com/blueskyfish/generator-express-restful-mysql.git>._
+_Generated with [Yeoman][yeoman] and the generator <https://github.com/blueskyfish/generator-express-restful-mysql.git>._

 ## Table of Content